yannis300307/NumworksAppsRust/README.md

 We also used [storage.c by Yaya.cout](https://framagit.org/Yaya.Cout/numworks-extapp-storage) to access the storage of the calculator.

 We reused a lot of features and code from [Yannis's NumcraftRust project](https://github.com/yannis300307/NumcraftRust) such has the simulator support or the allocator.

+# Current state

+NumworksAppsRust has been implemented in Numcraft and all the encountered bugs have been fixed.
+The template is not warranty to be 100 % bug free but is mostly usable.
+If you encounter an issue, please open an issue on the Github repository.

 # How to contact us?